 Sandra holds a PhD in Music from the University of New South Wales.
-She has taught at UNSW, and the Melbourne Conservatorium of Music.
-She has a Bachelor of Arts (Distinction) from the University of Southern Queensland with majors in music and psychology and has been teaching piano for nearly 20 years.
+She has taught at UNSW, the Melbourne Conservatorium of Music, and Queensland Conservatorium of Music.
+She has a Bachelor of Arts (Distinction) from the University of Southern Queensland with majors in music and psychology and has been teaching piano for more than 20 years.
 She studied piano under Lyall Duke from the Sydney Conservatorium of Music.
-Violin is her second instrument, and she has performed with several orchestras around Sydney including the Strathfield Symphony Orchestra, Penrith Symphony Orchestra, Beecroft Orchestra, and Orpheus Strings in the Blue Mountains.
+Violin is her second instrument, and she has performed with several orchestras around Sydney.
 She particularly enjoys teaching pre-schoolers and adult beginners.

 Joanie has an A.Mus.A and a Bachelor of Advanced Studies (Music) from the Sydney Conservatorium.
 Coming from a family of music teachers, Joanie plays both piano and violin and frequently works as an accompanist as well as a teacher.
 Joanie is a detail-oriented teacher and particularly enjoys working with advanced students.
 She is experienced in preparing students for AMEB exams, and for HSC music.